ravendb/bootcamp/src/Unit-3/lesson2/README.md

 This has been a long journey, right?
 You already know the basics of RavenDB.
 But there are a lot of specifics that can help you to create amazing solutions.

 In this lesson you will learn about RavenDB Commands.
 For the most part, that is something you rarely need to use.
-But is good to know that this is avaiable, just in case.
+But is good to know that this is available, just in case.

 ## What are RavenDB Commands?

 Commands are a set of operations that can be used to manipulate data and change configuration on a server.
 But, wait a minute!
 Isn't exactly what you do using the `session` object?

-The `session` is a high level interface to RavenDB which provides the identity map and Linq queries.
+The `session` is a high level interface to RavenDB which provides the identity map and LINQ queries.
 But if you want do something in the low-level, then you should start using the commands.

-There is an exaustive list of RavenDB commands avaiable in the [official documentation](https://ravendb.net/docs/article-page/3.5/csharp/client-api/commands/what-are-commands).
+There is an exhaustive list of RavenDB commands available in the [official documentation](https://ravendb.net/docs/article-page/3.5/csharp/client-api/commands/what-are-commands).

 ## First-time using RavenDB Commands